-ERA Bistro chefs will present appetizers and cocktails with a Canadian theme on July 1, when the restaurant and patio will be open until 5 p.m.
+ERA Bistro - will open in a new tab chefs will present appetizers and cocktails with a Canadian theme on July 1, when the restaurant and patio will be open until 5 p.m.

 The Museum is grateful to The Asper Foundation, TD Bank Group, Air Canada and Travel Manitoba for supporting Mandela: Struggle for Freedom.
 The CMHR also thanks the many lenders whose loans have brought this important story to life, including Robben Island Museum and political cartoonist Zapiro.